youssef-S-Elmahdy/fitcrm/README.md

 To remove a client from the database, click the red **Delete** button (trash icon).
 A confirmation dialog appears to prevent accidental deletions, ensuring data integrity.

 ![Delete Client Confirmation](./screenshots/9_Client_Delete.png)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request